Trent Reznor: “The Downward Spiral beat the shit out of me”

 “I missed some time.
 No, I look back at that record fondly and certainly the time in my life.”

 Trent is focusing on looking ahead.
-As he should be: having revived Nine Inch Nails after their hiatus with last year’s spectacular 5K-rated Hesitation Marks album, this year there’s NIN’s huge arena tour in May, and a lot more besides.
+As he should be: having revived Nine Inch Nails after their hiatus with 2013’s spectacular 5/5‑rated Hesitation Marks album, this year there’s NIN’s huge arena tour, and a lot more besides.
 But while Trent may not be celebrating the past, the music world most definitely should.

 “I really like The Downward Spiral,” remarked Trent, upon its completion.
 “It was hard to do and it beat the shit out of me, but I’m proud of it.
 There aren’t any obvious radio and MTV songs.”